ishwarchandratiwari/sparkpost-api-documentation/services/ip-pools.md

 Updates an IP pool's name.
 To update sending IP pool assignments see [Sending IPs](sending-ips.html).

-To remove a signing domain, the value passed in should be an empty string.
+To remove a signing domain, the value passed in should be the empty string.

 #### Request Body Attributes